 2016 Nissan Maxima Platinum

-Beautifully finished luxury sedan with a focus on sport
+Beautifully finished luxury sedan with a focus on sport2016 Nissan Maxima Platinum

 With the plethora of large luxury sedans from mainstream volume brands you’d think they were popular, but the majority merely boost their respective automaker’s rep than reap profits.
 Really though, after reviewing some of the numbers from last year’s sales chart I’m starting to wonder if only a few are doing anything to enhance brand image.

 It seems that Chevy fans are enjoying a large car renaissance with the big Impala topping the list with 116,825 sales during 2015, the Dodge Charger coming in second with 94,725, Toyota Avalon third with 60,063, Chrysler 300 fourth with 53,109, Ford Taurus fifth with 48,816, Buick LaCrosse sixth with 42,035 and the Nissan Maxima I’m reviewing here placing seventh with 40,359 sales.
 To its credit the totally redesigned Maxima beat out the Hyundai Genesis at 31,374 deliveries, although that car is priced a bit higher due to more premium-like credentials and available all-wheel drive, plus later this year it will get a name change to G80 and only be available through Hyundai’s new Lexus-fighting Genesis luxury brand, which means the only two remaining stragglers are hardly competition because they sell in such embarrassingly low numbers, but I’ll include them anyway in order to complete the competitive analysis with the Kia Cadenza finding 7,343 buyers and Hyundai Azera just 5,539 new owners during 2015.